-The Resolve Program also includes a treatment component - nonresidential counseling groups.
-Only those inmates with a history of trauma and an associated mental health problem may participate in Resolve Program counseling groups.
-These groups designed to improve coping skills, build relationships, and enhance emotional stability. institution [has/does not have] a Resolve Program.
+The Resolve Program also includes therapy groups.
+Only those persons in custody with a history of trauma and an associated mental health problem may participate in Resolve Program group therapy.
+These groups are designed to improve coping skills, build healthy relationships, and enhance emotional stability.
+This institution does not have a Resolve Program, which means if you qualify for Resolve Program you will be transferred to an institution with that program.
 If you are interested in the Resolve Program, please submit an Inmate Request to a Staff Member (a "Cop-Out") to the Psychology Services Department.